liam-pat/laneye/README.md

 ## Development

-* It still to develop
+* It is still developing